Sonic Underground: Other media

 The Sonic the Hedgehog comic from Archie Comics featured a story in one of its special issues in which the Sonic Underground continuity was featured.
 According to the comics' plot, the reality in which Sonic Underground takes place is one of many parallel universes that share elements with Sonic's own.
 In the story, Sonic Prime—hailing from the main universe in the comic series—joins forces with his counterpart and siblings to stop Dr. Robotnik, who has managed to assemble a monstrous battle machine known as the Giant Borg.
 Robotnik obtained the pieces for this machine due to being mistaken for one of his own counterparts by Evil Sonic, an evil counterpart of Sonic's who later came to be known as Scourge the Hedgehog.

 The Sonic Universe spin-off comic was originally scheduled to feature an epilogue to the unfinished Sonic Underground for its 50th issue.
 However, for unknown reasons this was replaced with a story focusing on one of Sonic's long-running enemies, Metal Sonic.
 The Underground Epilogue was put on hold indefinitely, due to Sega not permitting the show be featured in the comics.
+However, in 2013, during the events of Sonic & Mega Man: Worlds Collide by Archie Comics, Sonic Prime's multiverse ceased to exist when Dr. Eggman launched the Super Genesis Wave in conjunction with Dr. Wily, causing the Prime Zone to be irreversibly rewritten and the multiverse to collapse in on itself, destroying most prior known realities, including the Sonic Underground reality, and wiping all the inhabitants there away from existence, including all the characters within Sonic Underground there as well.